tracyitbird/TTDM/README.md

 └── utils
     └── SortByProbability.java
 ```
+- Download the folder on google drive and put the folders on the root directory of the project

 - Run MM_Taxi.java in model/taxi directory can get

   markov model performance based on the Taxi datasets in the